 How many of you love to eat oatmeal in the morning?
 Honestly, I love oatmeal and have made it for years.
-Until the last few years though, I had made traditional oatmeal, trying a few recipes in the slow cooker but usually ending up cooking minute oatmeal on the stove top.
-With us trying to eat healthier, however, I have been going out of my way to make our meals not only more nutritious, but filled with fiber.
-To my surprised, finding high fiber breakfast foots is challenging, leading me to trying to modify some of our favorite, homemade breakfast foods.
-This meant not only moving to steel cut oats, but adding high fiber fruits to our oatmeal, allowing us to start our day on the best foot possible.
+Until the last few years though, I had made traditional oatmeal, trying a few recipes in the slow cooker but usually ending up cooking minute oatmeal on the stovetop.
+With us trying to eat healthier, however, I have been going out of my way to make our meals not only more nutritious but filled with fiber.
+To my surprise, finding high fiber breakfast food is challenging, leading me to try to modify some of our favorite, homemade breakfast foods.
+This meant not only moving to steel-cut oats but adding high fiber fruits to our oatmeal, allowing us to start our day on the best foot possible.

 Have questions about making our slow cooker blueberry oatmeal recipe?
 Feel free to ask us in the comments below.
 We are excited to be sharing our favorite high fiber breakfast recipes with you and hope you love it just as much as our own family!

 - 2 Tablespoons Cinnamon

 - 32 oz Blueberries

 - Pour the steel cut oats, brown sugar, cinnamon, and nutmeg in your slow cooker.
 Mix thoroughly.

 - Pour the heavy cream and water in your slow cooker.
 Mix thoroughly and make sure the cinnamon isn’t clumping.
 If it is, mix more or it will stay clumped during cooking.